 As a horse owner, it's important to pay attention to any change in behavior, including eating habits.
 Since quidding can be serious in horses, pay attention to what's going on and get to the bottom of the problem as fast as possible.
 Make sure you are watching for signs your horse is stressed.

 The most common cause of horse quidding is mouth pain.
 However, a horse can experience pain in the mouth for several reasons, so it isn't always just one thing creating the problem.

 Broken or damaged teeth

-If it is not due to overcrowding, the teeth inside your horse’s mouth may be causing other problems.
-One other thing that can happen is that the teeth have become a bit too sharp or are not all even.
+The teeth inside your horse’s mouth may be causing various problems.
+One thing that can happen is that the teeth have become a bit too sharp or are not all even.
 When biting down on food, the uneven teeth can cause pain or even break.

 Another issue is when there are mouth sores, gum disease, or even food stuck in a tooth.
 While not as common as other things, these can all happen at various times and create a problem.

 Although it can happen to a horse at any age, quidding is more likely to happen in older horses.
 While the horses want to eat, their teeth make it difficult for them to properly chew the food provided, thus causing quidding to occur.
 Quidding is most damaging to the horse because it can cause them to become malnourished.